 Dr Bowman is particularly interested in field epidemiology and is keen to understand how our interactions with the natural world can influence emerging disease and conservation practice; also whether vector control can sustainably limit arbovirus transmission.

-et al., 2018, A comparison of Zika and dengue outbreaks using national surveillance data in the Dominican Republic, Plos Neglected Tropical Diseases, Vol:12, ISSN:1935-2735
+et al., 2018, A comparison of Zika and dengue outbreaks using national surveillance data in the Dominican Republic, PLOS Neglected Tropical Diseases, Vol:12, ISSN:1935-2727, Pages:1-13

-et al., 2018, Early warning and response system (EWARS) for dengue outbreaks: recent advancements towards widespread applications in critical settings, Plos One, Vol:13, ISSN:1932-6203
+et al., 2018, Early warning and response system (EWARS) for dengue outbreaks: recent advancements towards widespread applications in critical settings, PLOS One, Vol:13, ISSN:1932-6203